fshostme/docs/docs/cs2/plugins/cs2-plugins-matchzy.md

 MatchZy is a plugin for CS2 that runs and manages practice/pugs/scrims/matches with easy configuration!

 :::info
-**We've disabled some commands during matches/scrims due to the risk of your server crashing.**
+**We've disabled some commands during matches/scrims due to the risk of your server crashing.
+(CSTV only)**
 <br />
 We have had to disable the following commands;
 * !map, !rcon